-The Spirit Express might feel great in your hand and on a harness, but the Black Diamond FreeWire feels great on your bank account.
-You can pretty much buy two of these for the price of one Spirit!
+The Petzl Spirit Express might feel great in your hand and on a harness, but the Black Diamond FreeWire feels great on your bank account.
+You'll save $8 per draw with this model, which adds up if you're buying a dozen or so!
 Our Best Buy winner performed well in most categories, and best of all, you can save money without sacrificing safety or durability.
-A harness full of this product is a great starter set for anyone new to climbing, as well as all the loveable dirtbags out there.
+The dual HotWire wiregate carabiners have excellent clipping action, and the dogbone is wide enough to grab easily.

 Top Pick for Lightweight Draw

 If you're heading up a long-trad route, the less weight on your harness the better.
 The Black Diamond Oz offers excellent functionality without the weight.
 At only 2.2 ounces per draw, you'll shave a pound off your rack if you grab a dozen of these over a more sport specific model.
 The hooded nose prevents snagging on bolts and nuts, and while they are slightly smaller than a full-sized carabiner, they still have great functionality.
 They retail for "only" $22, which is still less than some of the other lightweight options on the market, and they are also available with a shoulder length sling instead of a dogbone for $26.